MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P01-Inspecting-The-Product-Hunt-API/content.md

 When you get the chance, explore the Product Hunt for cool projects and ideas.

 > [action]
 > Go to [Product Hunt](https://www.producthunt.com/) and create an account.
 >
 > If you already have a Product Hunt account then navigate to the `API Dashboard` from the drop-down menu under your account tab.

 With an account created you can now register an application, which will allow us to access the API.

 > [action]
-> Read the [API docs](https://api.producthunt.com/v1/docs/); this gives you all the information you need to use the API.
+> Check out the [API docs](https://api.producthunt.com/v1/docs/); this gives you all the information you need to use the API.

 # Create An Application